joantolos/kata-spring-db/README.md

 # kata-spring-db

+A simple seed TDD ready with Java, Spring and JPA.

+## Starting the app on localhost

+Run:

+    ./gradlew clean build

+You will find the test coverage report at: /build/jacocoHtml/index.html

+1. You can run directly the jar file:

+    java -jar build/libs/kata-spring-db-1.0.0.jar

+2. Or you can run the bootRun task from gradle:

+    ./gradlew bootRun

+3. Or you can run the main class located on com.joantolos.kata.spring.db.KataSpringDBApp on you IDE

+Once the app is running, you can access it on localhost:8080

+Swagger is included and accessible in: http://localhost:8080/swagger-ui.html#/ where you can try out the features.

 ## Database password encryption

 Using the library [Jasypt](http://www.jasypt.org/ "Jasypt's Homepage") to encrypt the database password.
 The steps to use it are the following: